 - Your meat will cook more uniformly if you remove it from the refrigerator about an hour before you fry it.

 - I prefer to fry thighs.
 One because dark meat is much more forgiving and more flavorful, and two, because the same size pieces will cook in approximately the same amount of time.
-If you prefer white meat and the breasts are large, I would cut them up into two or three pieces.
+If you prefer white meat and the breasts are large, cut them up into two or three pieces.
 For assorted pieces, keep in mind they will each take a different amount of time to cook.

 - If the crust browns too quickly, before the meat is done, remove it from the oil.
 Preheat your oven to 325 degrees and place the underdone chicken on a wire rack over a baking sheet.
 Cook for 5-10 minutes or until it reaches the correct internal temperature.